Hong Kong police forcibly clear thousands of protesters occupying legislature complex

 “Unless universal suffrage and a just election system are in place, we shall never stand down,” they said in a statement.

-Monday’s chaotic demonstrations came on a day when the territory’s return to Beijing is officially celebrated.
+Monday’s chaotic demonstrations came the day that officially marks the territory’s return to Beijing.

 Before dawn, riot police and hundreds of protesters gathered on roads leading to a square where the Hong Kong and Chinese flags were set to be raised.
-The ceremony, which was attended by Hong Kong leaders and dignitaries including chief executive Carrie Lam, was moved indoors as crowds of protesters gathered.
-Officials said the event, which has never been held indoors, was moved because of “inclement weather.”
+The ceremony, which was attended by Hong Kong leaders and dignitaries including Lam, was moved indoors as protesters gathered.
+Officials said the event, which has never been held inside, was moved because of “inclement weather.”

-As helicopters carrying the flags flew over, protesters on the streets below waved middle fingers at them.
-Earlier in the morning, protesters had replaced a Chinese flag with a black flag featuring a withered Bauhinia flower, a riff on the Hong Kong flag.
+As helicopters carrying the flags flew over, protesters waved middle fingers at them.
+Earlier in the morning, demonstrators had replaced a Chinese flag with a black flag featuring a withered Bauhinia flower, a riff on the Hong Kong flag.
 That flag was still flying on Monday night.

 Hospitals and police have not confirmed the number of injuries from the clashes.
 Police said in a statement that protesters earlier Monday had pelted officers with objects containing an “unknown liquid,” which made their skin swollen and itchy.
-Thirteen officers were treated at hospital and discharged.
+Thirteen officers were treated at a hospital and discharged.

-July 1, the anniversary of the 1997 handover of sovereignty, has always been marked by marches featuring hundreds of thousands of people who want to uphold Hong Kong’s unique status, democratic characteristics and relative freedoms compared with mainland China.
+In recent years, the July 1 the anniversary of the 1997 handover of sovereignty has been marked by marches featuring hundreds of thousands of people who want to uphold Hong Kong’s unique status, democratic characteristics and relative freedoms compared with those of mainland China.

-But after weeks of unprecedented tensions in the territory, Monday’s protests took on a different flavor.
-In the face of an increasingly assertive Beijing, protesters saw the occasion as their final chance for a massive stand against a government they believe is not working in their interests.
+But after weeks of spiraling tensions in the territory, Monday’s protests took on a different flavor.
+In the face of an increasingly assertive Beijing, protesters viewed the occasion as their final chance for a massive stand against a government they believe is not working in their interests.

 “We are exhausted,” said a 22-year-old protester who did not want to give his name for fear of retribution from authorities.
 “But today’s march is special.
 We think it will be the last one that people will come out [to] on a large scale.
 We have to show our disappointment and anger.”